KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/testing_python.rst

 Writing tests
 -----------------------
-In the remainder of the tutorial, we will write tests for the code located in ``/path/to/this/repo/karr_lab_tutorials/unit_testing/`` to run a simple stochastic simulation.
+In the remainder of the tutorial, we will write tests for the code located in ``/path/to/this/repo/karr_lab_tutorials/software_engineering/unit_testing/`` to run a simple stochastic simulation.

 #.
-Create a file for the tests, `tests/unit_testing/test_core.py`
+Create a file for the tests, `tests/software_engineering/unit_testing/test_core.py`
 #.
 Write a test file.
 For example::

-    from karr_lab_tutorials.unit_testing import core
+    from karr_lab_tutorials.software_engineering.unit_testing import core
     import unittest

     class TestSimulation(unittest.TestCase):